 A Blue Flag beach

 The beach at Koukounaries is one of the most loved in Skiathos.
 Clean and clear, with calm waters, this strip is perfect for families with young children who love to paddle in the shallows.
-If you're looking to get a tan there's more than enough sand to go around - over a kilometre in fact.
+If you're looking to get a tan on your Greece holidays there's more than enough sand to go around - over a kilometer in fact.
 Loungers and parasols are available to hire, or stretch out on the soft sand and soak up the sun.

 If you want something a little livelier, the Banana Beach is just a 10-minute walk along the coast.
 Here you'll find a great bar complete with cocktails, DJs and dance parties.
 Watersports are popular on Koukounaries beach too, with waterskiing leading the way in popularity among locals and tourists alike.
 This beach has it all, and with the pine forests shading it from view, you can rest easy that it'll be your little secret.

 Take a trip to the island's historic capital

 Skiathos Town is just 20 minutes away from Koukounaries, making it the ideal choice for a day trip.
 If you're looking for a change of scenery from your pine-scented paradise, Skiathos Town will welcome you in to its cosmopolitan streets.